Natasha Lyonne: 2000–2010: Mainstream and independent films

 Lyonne at a screening of The Immaculate Conception of Little Dizzle in 2009.

 Lyonne played the part of Jeanne, a college activist fighting for lesbian equality, in the acclaimed 2000 television film If These Walls Could Talk 2.
 She then appeared in the well-received Holocaust drama The Grey Zone (2001), and continued to work steadily through the early 2000s, in mainstream projects such as Scary Movie 2 and Kate & Leopold (both 2001), and Blade: Trinity (2004), as well as smaller productions such as Zig Zag (2002), Die, Mommie, Die! and Party Monster (both 2003), Madhouse (2004), and My Suicidal Sweetheart (2005).

-Next, she headlined the 2009 experimental dark comedy The Immaculate Conception of Little Dizzle, which was described as "relentlessly strange, courageous, and hyperactive" by The Austin Chronicle.
-Her portrayal of Debbie Tennis, a psychotic serial killer, in the 2010 horror parody All About Evil was particularly well received, with Film Threat commenting, "[its director] rightfully treats Lyonne as the superstar she is, giving us glimpses of the dark residing in [her] that made Freeway 2: Confessions of a Trick Baby [sic] the final cult masterpiece of the 20th century", noting that "her ability to unleash firehoses of ferocity is on full display here".
+In 2009, Lyonne headlined the experimental dark comedy The Immaculate Conception of Little Dizzle, which was described as "relentlessly strange, courageous, and hyperactive" by The Austin Chronicle.
+In the 2010 horror parody All About Evil, her portrayal of a psychotic serial killer was particularly well received, with Film Threat commenting: "[its director] rightfully treats Lyonne as the superstar she is, giving us glimpses of the dark residing in [her] that made Freeway 2: Confessions of a Trick Baby [sic] the final cult masterpiece of the 20th century", noting that "her ability to unleash firehoses of ferocity is on full display here".

 Lyonne made her New York stage debut in the 2008 production of Mike Leigh's Two Thousand Years at the Acorn Theatre.
 She was part of the original cast (October 2009–March 2010) of Love, Loss, and What I Wore—an off-Broadway play by Nora Ephron and Delia Ephron, based on the book by Ilene Beckerman.

 In 2010, Lyonne received positive notices for her performance in Kim Rosenstock's comedy Tigers Be Still at the Roundabout Theatre Company, with Charles Isherwood commenting in his review for The New York Times: "Ms. Lyonne [is] a thorough delight in the flat-out funniest role, the grief-crazed Grace, so deeply immersed in self-pity that she has cast aside any attempts at decorum".
 Lyonne starred in the 2011 production of Tommy Nohilly's Blood from a Stone at the Acorn Theatre.
 The following year, she participated in a benefit performance of Women Behind Bars.